 Pasta sauce can vary immensely, which is why I’m calling this basic pasta sauce.
 If you want to be more creative, there are lots of options.
 You can sneak veggies into your kids’ diets by shredding them into the sauce.
 You can add some ground turkey, beef, etc., and make it a meat sauce.
 I’m sure there are a million other things you can add or do.
 This recipe simply will get your sauce started, and it also tastes great as is.

 The next time you’re making meatballs or cooking sausage, while you’re waiting for them to be ready, making a batch of sauce.
 You’ll be glad that you did.

 - 2 cloves garlic, minced

 - 1 teaspon dried basil

 - 2 tablespoons tomato paste

 - Coat bottom of frying pan with olive oil; place over medium heat.

 - Add onion and saute for 5 minutes.

 - Puree cooked onions with tomatoes in blender, in batches if needed.

-- Return tomatoes to pot; add garlic, oregano, basil, wine, sugar, and tomato paste.
+- Add tomato mixture to pot; add garlic, oregano, basil, wine, sugar, and tomato paste.